Costa365/NoteApp/README.md

 ## Notes

 Simple notes application created using Mongodb, Express, ReactJS, NodeJS.
+User can create an account and notes are encrypted.
+Emails are also sent to confirm registration and to reset password.

-App can be used at [Notes365](https://notes365.tk/).
+App can be used at [Notes365](https://notes365.gq/).

 ### Run